qutheory/cloud-documentation/docs/server-setup/general/about-our-server-setup.md

 * PostgreSQL 9.5 and up
 * MariaDB 10.0 and up

+!!! note
-`NB:` Patch version is always the latest.
+    Patch version is always the latest.
 When a new Patch is issued, we will make sure to update your server automatically.

 ### Supported Cache